-English at GCSE is, to a degree, a continuation of what you have been used to in the past: you will be writing stories, discussing poetry and prose, reading plays, responding to a variety of texts, including non-fiction, debating, and presenting a point of view, both in written form and orally.
-You are studying for two separate qualifications, one called GCSE ENGLISH LANGUAGE, the other GCSE ENGLISH LITERATURE.
+English at GCSE is a natural development of the curriculum you have been following in the Lower School.
+You will be writing stories, discussing poetry and prose, reading plays, responding to a variety of texts - including fiction and non-fiction - debating, and presenting a point of view, both in written form and orally.
+You are studying for two separate qualifications, one called IGCSE ENGLISH LANGUAGE, the other IGCSE ENGLISH LITERATURE.
 Both are core subjects at MTS and lessons will focus on one or the other throughout each term of study.
-We use the AQA Exam Board for both qualifications.
+We follow the Edexcel IGCSE exam syllabus for both qualifications.

 As you will see from the outlines below, you will be encountering a considerable range of different skills and tasks in these courses.
-Perhaps the principal change you will come to recognise is the need to respond to what you read more analytically, and this might seem quite difficult at first.
-You must remember, though, that these are two-year courses, and that you are not expected to pick up everything at your first attempt.
-If you have any further questions, do not hesitate to ask your English teacher.
+Perhaps the principal changes you will come to recognise is the need to respond to what you read more analytically, and to construct an argument surrounding an aspect of a text, such as a theme or character.
+In short, we want to hear your opinion on a text.
+We think the courses are rich in content, covering classic and memorable texts, which we hope you will connect with on a personal level.
+The skills of reading, writing and analysis that you will learn will set you up for further study at A Level and university and all the way through your adult life.
+You must remember that these are two-year courses, and that you are not expected to pick up everything at your first attempt.
+If you have any further queries, do not hesitate to ask your English teacher, or come and speak with me and I will be happy to answer any questions.